Ismailax/LE-Docx-Converter/README.md

 # 🧾 CMU Lifelong Education — Course Document Converter

-A full-stack web application for extracting and displaying structured course information from `.docx` files.
+A web application for extracting and displaying structured course information from `.docx` files.
 Developed for **Chiang Mai University School of Lifelong Education**.

 ---